 Frequency Following Response and Your Brain

-Frequency following response (FFR) is the tendency for our mind and body to be affected and synchronized by an external source – such as sounds and rhythms.
+Frequency following response (FFR) is the tendency for our mind and body to be affected and synchronised by an external source – such as sounds and rhythms.

 The effect of nature on our brainwaves

-This means if your brain is exposed to a certain frequency, say 4.5Hz, your brainwave pattern would start to mirror or shift toward that frequency, bringing about a state of deep relaxation and meditation.
+Thus, exposing the brain to a specific frequency, say 4.5Hz, your brainwave pattern would start to mirror or shift toward that frequency.

-So listening to a binaural tone can be used to alter the dominant brainwave frequency of your own brainwaves, this will lead you into a deep state of relaxation or meditation.
-Binaural frequencies can also be used to create other altered states of consciousness, like relaxation and deep sleep, but are commonly used to dramatically accelerate and deepen meditation.
+So listening to a binaural tone can alter the dominant brainwave frequency.
+This frequency will lead you into a deep state of relaxation or meditation.

 Of course, binaural frequencies can also create other altered states of consciousness.
 For example, relaxation and deep sleep and speed up and deepen meditation.